 - Complaints about pools?
 Questions?
-Contact us: Phone: 703-246-2300, TTY: 711
+Contact us by phone at 703-246-2300, TTY: 711.

-- Submit a compliant about pools online.
+- Submit a complaint about pools online.

-For pool owners, managers, and operators:
+For pool owners, managers and operators:

-- Information about the pool code, Operators Certificates, and Water Recreation Facilities Permits in Fairfax County, and the Cities of Fairfax and Falls Church.
+- Information about the Pool Code, Operators Certificates, and Water Recreation Facilities Permits in Fairfax County, and the Cities of Fairfax and Falls Church.